theweiweiway/flutter_dddbaf/README.md

+# plz dont use this it's outdated and its shit

 # DDDBF (Domain Driven Design | Bloc | Auto_route | Firebase)

 This is a super opinionated starter project that is heavy inspired by [ResoCoder's DDD series](https://www.youtube.com/watch?v=RMiN59x3uH0&list=PLB6lc7nQ1n4iS5p-IezFFgqP6YvAJy84U).